 More details coming soon.

-Supported using public funding by the National Lottery through Arts Council England & the Barry Amiel & Norman Melburn Trust
+Supported using public funding by the National Lottery through Arts Council England, the Barry Amiel & Norman Melburn Trust and the Paul Mellon Centre.

 Further information and work by John Heartfield can be found at Akademie der Künste archives and The Official John Heartfield Exhibition, a website curated by John Heartfield's grandson, John J Heartfield.